-Depending on what you will be using your carport for, you can go with a couple of options.
+Depending on what you will be using your carport, garage or storage shed for, you can go with a couple of options.

 A concrete slab has many benefits for your steel carport.
 Unlike using a dirt floor or gravel, concrete does a better job protecting your precious storage.
 For example, tires that sit in standing water or mud can suffer unnecessary wear and tear, which can become costly over time—especially if you are sheltering a larger vehicle.
 Concrete will keep your contents drier and cleaner.
 If you have an enclosed portion on your carport, it will ensure protection against various critters as well.

 This is a simple gravel base for the carport floor.
 Over time the gravel will shift and develop trenches which can be easily re-leveled.
 This is a more cost effective option if you are on a tight budget or if you are sheltering items that don’t require as much TLC.